pyfyre/pyfyre/README.md

 ## PyNani
-PyNani is a Python web user interface framework for building reactive static websites and for those Python devs who hates HTML.
+PyNani is a Python web user interface framework for building reactive static websites.
 Pynani is free and open source project.

 ## Documentation
 Documentation for PyNani is still in development.